-Home Inspection Companies in Park City, Utah
+Home Inspection Companies in Park City

-Once you have an accepted offer on your new Park City home, you are then "Under Contract" (in escrow) and your Buyer's Due Diligence time period begins.
-Typically you will have about two weeks to complete your inspections and evaluations of the property.
-One of the first things to do is to hire a home inspector.
-When you hire a home inspector, you are hiring an experienced professional who has training and experience in the building industry.
-It is the job of the home inspector to not only evaluate the condition of the house's major systems and structural integrity, but also to evaluate how these systems are working together and identify areas that need to be watched, repaired or replaced.
-A home inspection service is a visual inspection of the structural elements and systems which are accessible.
-This typically includes: Foundation, Roofing, Exterior, walls, siding etc…, Porches and decks, Attic, Electrical systems, Plumbing systems, Interior, Doors and windows, Heating and air conditioning systems, Ventilation, Fireplaces.
+One of the first steps is to hire a home inspector.
+When you hire a home inspector, you are engaging an experienced professional with training and background in the building industry.
+The home inspector's job is not only to evaluate the condition of the house's major systems and structural integrity but also to assess how these systems work together and to identify areas that need monitoring, repair, or replacement.
+A home inspection service is a visual assessment of the structural elements and accessible systems.
+This generally includes the foundation, roofing, exterior walls, siding, porches, decks, attic, electrical systems, plumbing systems, interior, doors, windows, heating and air conditioning systems, ventilation, and fireplaces.

 Redstone Home Inspections Inc